Materials-Consortia/OPTIMADE/optimade.md

 "Entry listing" endpoint response dictionaries MUST have a `data` key.
 The value of this key MUST be a list containing dictionaries that represent individual entries.
-In the default `json` response format every dictionary ([resource object](http://jsonapi.org/format/1.0/#document-resource-objects)) MUST have the following fields:
+In the default JSON response format every dictionary ([resource object](http://jsonapi.org/format/1.0/#document-resource-objects)) MUST have the following fields: